IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 The initial contents of the table are based upon the link-layer header type list maintained by libpcap, and published on {{TCPDUMP}}.

-Note that historically, values were assigned incrementally following First Come First Served (FCFS) policy, with a preference for a public specification, but with no mandate.
+Note that historically, values were assigned incrementally following First Come First Served (FCFS) policy.
+A preference was made to have a public specification, but with no mandate to enforce this.
 Some historical values may have less specification than desired.

-LinkType values 147 to 162 named LINKTYPE\_RESERVED\_xx were originally reserved for Private Use.
+LinkType values 147 to 162 named LINKTYPE\_RESERVED\_xx were originally reserved for Experimental/Private Use.
 Their use is Deprecated in favour of the values in the 65001-65535 range.

-In general, Private Use values should never leak out of the entity that uses it.
+In general, Experimental Use values should never leak out of the entity that uses it.
 As the FCFS range is large and easily obtained, official values are recommended.

 > There is often an associated Data Link Type (DLT) value which is often